Things to do on Koh Tao

 Is Koh Tao safe?

 The simple answer is that, yes, Koh Tao is safe.
-It’s a small island that relies on tourism, so generally it’s in everyone’s interests to create a friendly and welcome space.
+It’s a small island that relies on tourism, so generally, it’s in everyone’s interest to create a friendly and welcoming space.

-However, the murder of two British backpackers in 2014 put the spotlight on safety in Koh Tao, and there have been several deaths of tourists since, each explained as an accident (although some are a bit mysterious).
+However, the murder of two British backpackers in 2014 put the spotlight on safety in Koh Tao, and there have been several deaths of tourists since each was explained as an accident (although some are a bit mysterious).

-To be fair, the numbers of deaths on Koh Tao is no higher per capita than many other tourist destinations.
-And, I can tell you form my own experience there, it does not feel like a dangerous place at all.
+To be fair, the number of deaths on Koh Tao is no higher per capita than many other tourist destinations.
+And, I can tell you from my own experience there, it does not feel like a dangerous place at all.
 Just use your usual common sense, as you would anywhere else in Thailand.

 One of the main activities in Koh Tao is diving, and a lot of people come here to get their PADI certification or spend time exploring the dive sites within easy reach.